Jack Quinn III

-John Francis "Jack" Quinn III is a former Republican New York State Assembly Member, representing Erie County.
+John Francis "Jack" Quinn III (born 1978) is a former Republican New York State Assembly Member, representing Erie County.

 Background

 A resident of Hamburg, New York, Quinn is the son of former U.S. Congress Representative Jack Quinn.
 Quinn was elected as his father was retiring from Congress.

 Education

 Quinn graduated from Saint Francis High School, Siena College, and the University at Buffalo Law School with honors.
 As a law school student, Quinn also interned in the Washington, DC office of Congressman James T. Walsh.
 In this capacity, he had a focus on constituent, citizen action, and lobbyist relations.

 Early career

 While in law school, Quinn worked at law firms in the Buffalo, New York and Washington, DC areas.
 He also worked at the New York State Office of Science, Technology, and Academic Research.

 Political career

 As Assistant District Attorney in Erie County, New York

 Quinn is a former Assistant District Attorney in Erie County, New York.